drissamri/beautiful-jekyll/_posts/2017-02-22-trusting-lets-encrypt-java.md

 title: Trusting Let's Encrypt SSL certificate in a Java Spring application
 author: Driss Amri
 date: 2017-02-22
+excerpt: How to handle java SunCertPathBuilderException exceptions when connecting to a HTTPS webserver that is using Let's Encrypt certificates
 tags:
  - Java
  - SSL